 - Lowered barriers to conversion – my content makes us credible

 - Increased our visibility

-- Differentiated us from lower skilled competition that don’t offer useful tips and content
+- Differentiated us from lower-skilled competition that doesn’t offer useful tips and content

 - Protected our margins – showcasing our skills enables us to get better quality work at rates that are less likely to be compromised.

 - We are consistently ranked highly on search engines for our keywords such as b2b telemarketing companies and b2b telemarketing London.

 One final comment for any doubting Thomas’s out there.
 How much time does all this take?
 I drafted this on a flight from Aberdeen to Heathrow.
 It was my second blog post on the one hour flight.
 I write most of my articles on the train, at lunch or over breakfast.
 I select topics with which I’m familiar.
 I know that I should perhaps embellish my posts with more research.

 There are some great blog posts written by experts in all manner of subjects that refer to empirical research and have screenshots and videos or links to research.
 Maybe my content falls down in that respect.
 However, I get positive feedback and my time is limited.
 I don’t have an army of researchers or a team to do this.
 I rely on little ol’ me.
 And I have a day job.
 If I allocate 1-2 hours per week to blogging, that has been enough for me to deliver around 1 blog each week and sometimes two.
 And that is sufficient to give me the level of enquiries and conversions to grow my business.

 If you’d like to know more about how content marketing worked for GSA, give us a call or use the form on the site. if you’d like to have a chat about content marketing strategy or implementing a proper campaign, please contact our sister company The Sticky Communication Agency.